Introduction to influential

 dependent and independent variables.

-The function double.cent.assess.noRegression
+The function double.cent.assess.noRegression could be

 used to automatically assess both the distribution mode of centrality